The Leonberger is a gentle giant that initially worked in the fields pulling carts.

 Leos require regular vet checkups and are prone to several chronic health conditions, including elbow and hip dysplasia and orthopedic problems.
-They also suffer eye conditions such as cataracts, entropion, and ectropion, both conditions that cause the eyelid to curl either in or out.
+They also suffer eye conditions such as cataracts, entropion, and ectropion, which cause the eyelid to curl either in or out.